THESHAMIK/Streamlit_Vizualization_ML_1/README.md

 if you haven't already check @streamlit it completely changed the way I think about prototypes and data apps.
 Removes a lot of frontend and design barriers for us data nerds. if you do ML and work with Data@streamlit will breathe life into your work.
 It is when you can write it in Python itself.
 Make your machine learning app pretty and shareable with @streamlit.

-# Programms developed are discussed below in short.
+# Python Codes developed are discussed below in short.
 Feel free to access & use them.
 ## ml_random_forrest_algo.py ==> This web based project to access power of RANDOM FORREST ML algo.
 This app builds a regression model using the **Random Forest** algorithm.
 This WEB app allows u to upload any raw data file to provide you the model using RM.
 One can play with key params of Random Forrest that is ==> Number of estimators & Seed number (random_state)